ontodev/robot/docs/template.md

 ## Template Strings

 - `ID`: Every row that specifies a class must have an ID that ROBOT can convert to an IRI.
 Usually this will be a prefixed ID like `GO:12345`.
 See the `--prefix` options for details.
 Rows with an empty ID cell will be skipped.
+- `TYPE`: this is the `rdf:type` for the row.
+Because ROBOT is focused on ontology development, the default value is `owl:Class` and this column is optional.
+When creating an OWLIndividual, specify the class to which it belongs in this column.
 - `CLASS_TYPE`: ROBOT creates a class for each row of data.
 You must specify a CLASS_TYPE, which can be either:
     - `subclass`: the created class will be asserted to be a subclass of each templated class expression
     - `equivalent`: the created class will be asserted to be equivalent to the intersection of all the templated class expressions